Updated on September 11th, 2022

 - Bee brush

-A bee smoker helps bees during a hive inspection.
+A bee hive smoker helps bees during a hive inspection.
 Puffing cool smoke on the bees to move out of your way, gorge on honey (which calms them), and disrupts alarm pheromones that may make them more defensive.

 Calmer, less defensive bees are easier to manage.
 Take a lit smoker on every inspection, so you have it if needed.